59 km | 1.461 vertical meters | Category 3

 In the north, the barren Mount Kefala and Mount Koutska, still covered with snowfields, disappear in the clouds, and the warmth rising up from the road makes for a peculiar contrast to the cool wafts of mist from which sheep appear and disappear again like aliens.
 And just as suddenly the first scattered houses of the mountain pasture of Agios Ioannis emerge from the fog.

 A Days Adventure: The 12-kilometer ascent to Anopolis, the three kilometers to Aradena, a three-hour detour into the Aradena Gorge, the five kilometers to Agios Ioannis, and the return journey to Chora Sfakion add up to an enjoyable and adventurous day trip of about seven hours, including breaks.
-Go for it!
+Go for the adventure!

 103 km/ 1.951 vertical meters/ Category 1